ahmedssp/Android-Mobile-testing_Calculator-APK-/README.md

 Create Four test cases in Java Script (Out of range, Calculator single function ,divide by zero, Combination mathematics )

-For Test case: "Calculator single function" used Dynamic element to test all numbers and operations by nested for loops
+At "Calculator single function" Test Case  Dynamic element wase used to test all possible numbers and operations by nested for loops (Automatic)

 Perform Test on physical device and emulator device (Android studio)